Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-In Fig.~A2, we show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot.
-The best-fit source spectral energy flux model with components are plotted in Fig.~A3.
-In Table~A2, we present the best-fit spectral model parameters and their 90\% confidence intervals obtained through MCMC parameter space exploration of the best-fit model.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are estimated to be $\log [n_{\rm e}/\rm{cm}^{-3}]=19.4_{-0.3}^{+0.2}$, $A_{\rm Fe}=0.6_{-0.1}^{+0.1}$, $a^{\ast}=0.995_{-0.007}^{+0.003}$, and $\theta^{\circ}=28_{-7}^{+5}$, respectively.
-We measured a lower limit on the electron temperature of the hot corona at 86\keV{}.
-We obtain constraints on both the disk density and black hole spin parameters, which were not constrained through the \xmm{} spectral modeling alone, as depicted in Fig.~3.
-Through Bayesian analysis, we confirm that the evidence of the higher-density disk against the canonical disk reflection is very strong with $\Delta {\rm DIC}>10$.
+\end{linenomath} In Fig.~A2, we show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot.
+The best-fit averaged spectral energy flux model with components is plotted in Fig.~A4.
+In Table~\ref{table_output_parameters}, we present the best-fit spectral model parameters and their 90\% confidence intervals obtained through MCMC parameter space exploration of the best-fit model.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are estimated to be $\log [n_{\rm e}/\rm{cm}^{-3}]\le 17.6$, $A_{\rm Fe}=2.1_{-1.0}^{+2.6}$, $a^{\ast}\le 0.706$, and $\theta=44_{-7}^{+4}$~degree, respectively.
+The lower limit measured for the electron temperature of the hot corona is 52\keV{}.